See also: Ash Park Historic District

 The first great national depression occurred in 1892-93 and it did affect this part of Iowa.
-It will not be until 1895 when some of these houses were built and there will be a number of college faculty who will build in this area since it was close to the college are fairly close to the depot.
+It will not be until 1895 when some of these houses were built and there will be a number of college faculty who will build in this area since it was close to the college and fairly close to the depot.

 Between the years 1895 and 1919 thirty-six of the forty-two houses which comprise the district were constructed.
 Part of the attractiveness of this area for the National Register is that is was all built within a generation and it clearly has local roots all the way around.
-All the purchases are done by local people and money, and through the years a number of college faculty will own houses in the district.

 The structure to our left 711 is non conforming and is probably from the late 50’s.